Mobility in the GCR

 A key factor in defining a functional city-region is the flow of people between its constituent parts, as evident in one of the qualifying criteria for defining an OECD metro-region.
 Traffic flow is also an important development concern, as congestion impacts business efficiency and in turn regional competitiveness, as well as the quality of life of residents.
 For both reasons it is important to understand the existing flows of traffic across the GCR, and to gauge the impact of key transport interventions such as the Freeway Improvement Programme (and associated tolling), Gautrain, and BRT.

 Secondly, Prof Christo Venter from the University of Pretoria (UP), was commissioned to develop a report for the Gauteng Department of Roads and Transport analysing data from the transport sections of GCRO's 2011 Quality of Life Survey.
-A contract was signed that will produce a set of top line results a month after the 2011 QoL data is released, with a final report and detailed analysis of transport patterns due by July 2012 (dependent on the QoL data release date).
-The transport questions will be visualised using basic GIS maps showing desire lines and key commuter flow corridors, i.e. basic GIS mapping of major commuter movements by mode, travel time and speed.
-As part of this contract, a conference paper and/or peer reviewed journal will also be produced.
+A contract was signed that produced top line results shortly after the 2011 QoL data were officially released.
+The transport questions were visualised using basic GIS maps showing desire lines and key commuter flow corridors, i.e. basic GIS mapping of major commuter movements by mode, travel time and speed.